SuperOfficeDocs/superoffice-docs/docs/onsite/install/iis/reverse-proxy.md

 >[!NOTE]
 > To make HTTPS work with Web Tools, the certificate used on the proxy server needs to be a valid, signed certificate, otherwise the Web Tools client will not be able to make a connection.
 Self-signed certificates won't work.

-Make sure that the **Client** section in the *web.config* file is defined at the top of the file inside the `<configSections>` directive.
+Make sure that the [Client section][3] in the *web.config* file is defined at the top of the file inside the `<configSections>` directive.
 The screenshots below show what the file should look like.

 ![x -screenshot][img15]